 216 Phonetics.
-S, half course.
+F, half course.
 A study of phonetic theories and the use of International Phonetic Alphabet symbols in analyzing, categorizing, and transcribing the sounds of American English.
 The course emphasizes understanding of the processes involved in the production of specific phonemes.
 Staff.

 307 Structures and Functions of the Speech Mechanisms.
 S. A study of the anatomy and physiology of the speech mechanisms, the involvement of the nervous system in the control of speech, and the acoustic characteristics of speech production.
-Prerequisite: 215.
+Prerequisite: 215 or permission of the instructor.
 Mr. M. Vande Guchte.
-Not offered 1984-85.

 308 Basic Audiology and Audiometry.
 S. A study of the fundamental aspects of hearing: the physics of sound, the anatomy of the ear, the nature of hearing and hearing impairment, and the testing of hearing.
 Prerequisite: permission of instructor.
 Mr. M. Vande Guchte.
+Not offered 1985-86.